davecalderwood/FinanceApp/README.md

 I am thinking of turning into a full-stack app with (most likely) express and MongoDB.
 If you have any questions please let me know.

+INDEXEDDB:

+Currently the Add Expense, Edit Expense, Delete Expense, and Expense page all use indexeddb with localbase.
+The rest of the site still uses the MOCK_DATA.json file for its data (Home, Savings, Goals).

+LocalBase - https://github.com/dannyconnell/localbase#with-npm this is a wrapper node package for indexeddb that provides all the same functionality with tons of shorthand segments for easy readability and usability.
+I highly recommend this package.

 NOTES ON REACT HOOKS
 -------------------------------